Skip to main content

 About source nodes addition and others important things to know

-• If you select an entire node of sources (eg: a GitHub organization, a GitLab group, a Bitbucket project):
+• Selecting an entire node (e.g., a GitHub organization, GitLab group, or Bitbucket project):

-• all the existing sources contained in this node will obviously be added to the perimeter of the team,
+• All existing sources within the node are added to the team perimeter

-• but also the future sources of this node will automatically be added to the team perimeter.
+• Future sources within this node are automatically added to the team perimeter

 Removing sources from the perimeter

-1. Within your team page, go to Perimeter panel.
+1. On your team page, go to the Perimeter section.

-2. Click on the bin icon and confirm your action.
+2. Click the bin icon and confirm your action.

 Team perimeter deletion